|

 gland.
 Although these effects are still unproved, the panel

+argued that they deserve further study.
 Page 75: TOO MUCH OF A GOOD THING: Fluoride

 is in many foods, beverages and dental products.
 The ubiquity